melaniewalsh/Intro-Cultural-Analytics/README.md

 You can learn more about Jupyter Book by exploring the documentation: https://jupyterbook.org/intro.html

 # Acknowledgments
 This course was inspired by a range of excellent course materials, including those by [Lauren Klein](https://github.com/laurenfklein/emory-qtm340), [David Mimno](https://mimno.infosci.cornell.edu/info3350/), and [Allison Parrish](https://github.com/aparrish/rwet).
+The section "Working with Languages Beyond English" was co-authored with [Quinn Dombrowski](http://www.quinndombrowski.com/).

 # License

 This book is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-The code is licensed under a [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#).

 # Support This Project